zama-ai/concrete/docs/compilation/direct_circuits.md

 # Direct circuits

+This document explains the concept of direct circuits in Concrete, which is another way to compile circuit without having to give a proper inputset.

 {% hint style="warning" %}
 Direct circuits are still experimental.
 It is very easy to make mistakes (e.g., due to no overflow checks or type coercion) while using direct circuits, so utilize them with care.
 {% endhint %}